 Providence Medical Group Patient and Family Advisory Program Volunteer

-- After-visit summary reports: These reports are intended to help Providence Medical Group patients remember and follow through on their provider's advice, but Benjamin LeBlanc, M.D., was told by several council members that they had never received one.
-That discovery prompted him to follow up with the clinics and reinforce their importance.
-Additionally, the council has made a number of recommendations that have helped increase usage of the reports.
+- After-visit summary: These reports provide patients and families with relevant information and an instruction for their visit but Chief Medical Officer, Benjamin LeBlanc was told by several advisory council members that they had never received an after-visit summary.
+The discovery prompted him to follow up with the clinics and reinforce their importance.
+Additionally, the council has made a number of recommendations and created educational videos and posters that have helped increase usage of the reports.

 “The advisory council is making amazing accomplishments.
 We need to have all our providers exposed to what they’re telling us, because it’s transforming how we think about the care we provide.”

-– Benjamin LeBlanc, M.D., chief medical officer, PMG ambulatory quality
+– Benjamin LeBlanc, M.D., chief medical officer, Providence Medical Group

 “When we hear that a policy or signage isn’t working for patients, we need to be willing to change it.
 With our support, the council has really taken ownership of the after-visit summary report, and is championing it with physicians and patients.
 I encourage all clinical areas at Providence to listen to the voice of their patients and customers, because it will improve care and raise patient satisfaction.”

-– Cindy Klug, PMG division director of education
+– Cindy Klug, director of education, Providence Medical Group

-To be a Patient and Family Advisor volunteer, you must be:
+To volunteer to be a Patient and Family Advisor, you must:

-- A Providence Medical Group patient at one of our clinics, or a family member of a patient.
+- Be a Providence Medical Group patient at one of our clinics, or a family member of a patient

-- Able to communicate and cooperate with individuals whose backgrounds, experiences and styles may be different from your own.
+- Be an effective communicator and be able to cooperate with individuals whose backgrounds and experiences may be different from your own

-- Must maintain confidentiality of patient and organizational sensitive information.
+- Maintain confidentiality of patient and organizational sensitive information

 If you are interested in volunteering with Providence Medical Group Patient and Family Advisory Program, please contact us.